pmcelhaney/AMD-Talk/script.md

 #AMD Be Lazy, Not Sloppy

-## What 5 things do I wan to cover?
+## What 5 things do I want to cover?
 1. Why we need AMD (why IIFEs and namespaces are bad).
 2. How AMD works
 3. Concatenating